Derbyshire single malt whisky and rum; thoughts on fermentation and distillation.

-In May 2020, after over 12 months of research, we finished distilling our first batches of Derbyshire rum.
-Using traditional pot distillation we’ve created a couple of different styles (neither of which use added sugar) which is an exciting new development on our journey as a distillery.
+In May 2020, after over 12 months of research, we finished distilling the first batches of Derbyshire rum.
+Using traditional pot distillation we’ve created a couple of styles (neither of which use added sugar) which is an exciting development on our journey.

-We went back to basics and created our rums from scratch, which meant we had to take what we knew about whisky-making and revisit two important areas – fermentation and distillation.
+We went back to basics and created rum from scratch, which meant we had to take what we knew about whisky-making and in particular revisit two important areas – fermentation and distillation.

-In our case for our Derbyshire whisky, we run a long, 96-hour fermentation which is one of the elements that contributes to our unique spirit.
-When we started talking to craft rum distilleries, it became clear that 96-hours for rum was considered to be a short fermentation, with some rum producers running upwards of 2 weeks, depending on season.
+For Wire Works whisky, we run a long, 96-hour fermentation which is one of the elements that contributes to our unique spirit.
+When we started talking to craft rum distilleries, it became clear that 96-hours for rum was considered to be a short fermentation, with some rum producers running upwards of 2 weeks (depending on season).
 Fermentation has been one key area of difference between whisky-making and rum-making where we had to do lots of research and trials.
 We’ve settled on a regime of 10 – 14 days depending on what rum style we’re making – so it is quite different to our whisky!

-There are various ways that distillation can affect the concentration of alcohol and flavours from fermentation; type of still (we use a traditional copper pot still), the shape of the still, the material the still is made from, how ‘hard’ you run the still i.e. temperature (alcohol boils at just below 80C) and probably most importantly where you make your ‘cuts’ during the final distillation (the second distillation in our case (and in most of the UK)).
+There are various ways that distillation can affect the concentration of alcohol and flavours from fermentation; type of still (we use a traditional copper pot still), the shape of the still, the material the still is made from, how ‘hard’ you run the still i.e. temperature (alcohol boils at circa 78C) and probably most importantly where you make your ‘cuts’ during the final distillation (the second distillation in our case (and in most of the UK)).

 The cut points are what separates out the ‘heart’ of the spirit which ends up in the cask and ultimately the bottle.
 The alcohol which flows first from the final distillation contains water soluble oils and higher alcohols which are called ‘foreshots’, made up of things such as acetone, acetate, acetaldehyde and higher strength alcohols.
 These chemicals have a fruity quality and add desirable flavour and complexity to whisky, but only in small quantities.
 It is the job of the distiller to determine how much of the foreshots to keep and how much to ‘cut’ out from the heart of the spirit.